 On May 11 we hosted the first CRY Family Research Day, giving some of our supporters a chance to learn more about the massive impact of our research.

-Dr Papadakis then discussed Dr Basu’s study in aiming to create a structured, individually tailored, supervised exercise programme for young individuals with HCM.
-“We hope that this will inform the exercise prescription in patients with Hypertrophic Cardiomyopathy,” Dr Papadakis said.
+Prof Papadakis then discussed Dr Basu’s study in aiming to create a structured, individually tailored, supervised exercise programme for young individuals with HCM.
+“We hope that this will inform the exercise prescription in patients with Hypertrophic Cardiomyopathy,” Prof Papadakis said.